huggy12/PCtensorflowStartup/README.md

 ## 2. Image recognition requirements

-In order to to anything with image recognition using a computer vision library such as OpenCV (https://opencv.org/) you need a model (gotta know what a face looks like in order to draw a box around it, eh?), which could be either:
+In order to to anything with image recognition using a computer vision library such as [OpenCV](https://opencv.org/) you need a model (gotta know what a face looks like in order to draw a box around it, eh?), which could be either:
-  - A pretrained model such as Haar Cascade (https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html), which is useful for generic face detection, but lacks                                              the specificity for discerning your face from someone else's
+  - A pretrained model such as [Haar Cascade](https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html), which is useful for generic face detection, but lacks                                              the specificity for discerning your face from someone else's
-  - A model made using deep learning/AI/Machine learning (in my case I used tensorflow, because that seems interesting lately), which uses photos of specific items you want to detect i.e. your face, people in a crowd, someone on their phone in their car (*cough* https://www.9news.com.au/national/speed-camera-and-mobile-phone-use-fines-spike-in-nsw/1686f126-6213-44ff-b1e7-1856bb3d1e0a)
+  - A model made using deep learning/AI/Machine learning (in my case I used tensorflow, because that seems interesting lately), which uses photos of specific items you want to detect i.e. your face, people in a crowd, someone on their phone in their car [*cough*](https://www.9news.com.au/national/speed-camera-and-mobile-phone-use-fines-spike-in-nsw/1686f126-6213-44ff-b1e7-1856bb3d1e0a)

 I've used pretrained models before in OpenCV (kudos to Adrian Rosebuck again, can't recommend his stuff enough) but I wanna learn more about deep learning approaches for the specificity they can provide, so here we are.